Birth Injuries and Your Rights

 Whether a bruise, complete severance, or misdiagnosis of a spinal cord deformation in utero, spinal cord injuries can lead to life-long problems.
 Some are treatable, some are not.

 Some of the factors that may lead to spinal cord injury include difficult delivery, breech birth and other abnormal birth positions, the torque and stresses on the baby’s spine during birth or the doctor pulling and pushing, and hyperextension of the baby’s head, among other things.

 Erb’s palsy is a form of nerve damage involving the brachial plexus nerves – the nerves that travel down the arm from the spinal cord.
+It affects the movement of a child’s upper arm, and it can also impact movement and rotation of the lower arm.
 Erb’s palsy generally occurs when:

 - Excessive pulling on the baby’s shoulders

 - When the baby is delivered breech

 Paralysis of the face, either fully or partially, can occur after some deliveries.
 If doctors are not careful handling your baby in the delivery room, your child’s facial nerve can be temporarily or permanently damaged.
 This type of paralysis is most noticeable when an infant cries.